SpicyChalupas/E-Swags-App/Backlogs/ProductBacklog.md

 Definition of Done: The Requrment is testable, able to be demonstrated, and demoable in production.

-Definition of Spikes: Things done to make it easier for the team but isnt necessary for the customer.
+Definition of Spikes: Things done to make it easier for the development team but isn't necessary for the customer experience.

 Scrum Master: Andrew Neil